David Montgomery (American football): 2021 season

 Montgomery recorded 309 rushing yards on 69 carries with three rushing touchdowns through first four games of the 2021 NFL season.
-He suffered a knee sprain in Week 4 against the Detroit Lions. and was placed on injured reserve on October 9, 2021, and was expected to miss 4-5 weeks.
+He suffered a knee sprain in Week 4 against the Detroit Lions. and was placed on injured reserve on October 9, 2021, and was expected to miss 4–5 weeks.
 He had the fifth most rushing yards in the league until his injury.
 He was activated on November 8 for the team's Week 9 game.
-In Week 17, against the New York Giants, he had two rushing touchdowns in the 29–3 victory.
+In Week 17, against the Giants, he had two rushing touchdowns in the 29–3 victory.
 He finished the 2021 season with 225 carries for 849 rushing yards and seven rushing touchdowns to go along with 42 receptions for 301 receiving yards.
 He was ranked 98th by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

-In Week 2, against the Green Bay Packers, Montgomery had 15 carries for 122 rushing yards in the 27–10 loss.
-In week 10 against the Atlanta Falcons, he had 121 combined yards (67 rushing, 54 receiving), and 1 touchdown on the ground in the 27-24 loss.
+In Week 2, against the Packers, Montgomery had 15 carries for 122 rushing yards in the 27–10 loss.
+In week 10 against the Atlanta Falcons, he had 121 combined yards (67 rushing, 54 receiving), and one rushing touchdown the 27–24 loss.
+He finished the 2022 season with 201 carries for 801 rushing yards and five rushing touchdowns to go along with 34 receptions for 316 receiving yards and one receiving touchdown.

 Detroit Lions

-On March 16, 2023, Montgomery signed a three-year, $18 million contract with the Detroit Lions.
+2023 season

+On March 16, 2023, Montgomery signed a three-year, $18 million contract with the Lions.
+He started as the RB1 at the start of the season before a rib injury in week 6.
+In a Week 4 victory over the Packers, he had 32 carries for 121 yards and three touchdowns.
+He then came back two weeks later sharing the backfield with rookie Jahmyr Gibbs.
+This duo would become one of the most successful duos in the NFL as they became the first pair of players in NFL history to combine for 1,000 yards from scrimmage and 10 touchdowns each.
+He finished the season with 219 carries for 1,015 rushing yards and 13 rushing touchdowns to go with 16 receptions for 117 receiving yards in 14 games and starts.
+He scored a touchdown in 11 different games.
+Montgomery and the Lions would go to the NFC Championship where they lost to the 49ers 34–31.
+Montgomery had 113 scrimmage yards and a rushing touchdown in the loss.